ddhaddox/ddhaddox.github.io/index.md

 layout: default
 ---

-# About Me
 I am an undergraduate psychology major at Dartmouth College, minoring in computer science.
 Currently, I work as a research assistant in Dr. Nicholas Jacobson’s [AI and Mental Health: Innovation in Technology-Guided Healthcare Lab](https://geiselmed.dartmouth.edu/jacobsonlab/) and Dr. Thalia Wheatley’s [Dartmouth Social Systems Lab](http://www.wheatlab.com).
 This fall, I will begin my PhD at the University of Arizona, where I will join Dr. Zachary Cohen’s [Personalized Treatment Lab](https://sites.arizona.edu/personalized-treatment-lab/).
 My research interests lie in using data science methods and intensive longitudinal data to improve the conceptualization, measurement, modeling, and prediction of psychopathology and treatment as idiographic and dynamical complex systems.
 Beyond academics, I am an active member of the Dartmouth Sings a cappella group and serve as an officer for the Dartmouth Philosophy Society.

+## Research Interests
-**Research Interests:** Computational Psychiatry, Precision Treatment, Intensive Longitudinal Data, Psychometrics, Philosophy of Science, Ethical Science & Implementation
+Computational Psychiatry, Precision Treatment, Intensive Longitudinal Data, Psychometrics, Philosophy of Science, Ethical Science & Implementation

-# Education
+## Education

-**University of Arizona**
+### University of Arizona
 *Ph.D. in Clinical Psychology (Incoming Student)*
 2025–2031 (Expected)

-**Dartmouth College**
+### Dartmouth College
 *B.A. in Psychology, Minor in Computer Science*
 2021–2025 (Expected)

-# Publications
+## Publications

 Collins, A. C., Price, G. D., Dainer-Best, J., **Haddox, D.**, Beevers, C. G., & Jacobson, N. C. (2024).
 Changes to positive self-schemas after a positive imagery training are predicted by participant characteristics in a sample with elevated depressive symptoms.
 Cognitive Therapy and Research. [https://doi.org/10.1007/s10608-024-10544-3](https://doi.org/10.1007/s10608-024-10544-3)